• 18 Cheviot Hill, Porters Lake, NS B3E 1K1

 As always, stakeholder enthusiasm does not necessarily result in marine operators achieving their desired goals.
 Not all initiatives result in reduced emissions and even fewer provide the necessary operational reliability and a solid business case.
 To succeed long term, all of these requirements must be met.

-This paper will provide an overview of the history of the industry’s greening efforts, identify challenges left to overcome, and look at several real life applications that have successfully been deployed and are delivering the promised results.
+This paper will provide an overview of the history of the industry’s greening efforts, identify challenges left to overcome, and look at several real-life applications that have successfully been deployed and are delivering the promised results.

 Paul has been a well-known member of the marine and offshore community for many years.
 He is a frequent speaker at industry events and has been a guest lecturer at Colleges and Universities both in Canada and Internationally.
-He has been an active board member for several marine and energy related organizations, specifically as a Chair of the Maritimes Energy Association and Chair of FORCE (Fundy Ocean Research Centre for Energy).
+He has been an active board member for several marine and energy related organizations, specifically as a Chair of the Maritimes Energy Association and Chair of the Operations Sub Committee at FORCE (Fundy Ocean Research Centre for Energy).

 Read More